-At the September 14, 2017 KRS Board of Trustees meeting, the KRS Board of Trustees approved the contribution plan and the contribution rates for the non-Medicare KRS retiree health plans.
+At the September 13, 2018 KRS Board of Trustees meeting, the KRS Board of Trustees approved the contribution plan and the contribution rates for the non-Medicare KRS retiree health plans.
 The board chose the KEHP LivingWell PPO plan as the contribution plan with a maximum contribution rate of $729.34 for those retirees with 240 or more months of service.
-(Note-Premium calculation for percentage contribution is based on service credit for Hazardous Duty or Non-Hazardous Duty retirees or beneficiaries who began participation prior to 7/1/2003).
+(Note-Premium calculation for percentage contribution is based on service credit for Hazardous Duty or Nonhazardous Duty retirees or beneficiaries who began participation prior to 7/1/2003).

 Hazardous Duty Retiree: Yearly Requirement

-Hazardous duty retirees MUST submit a Form 6256, Designation of Spouse and/or Dependent Child for Health Insurance .
+Hazardous duty retirees MUST submit a Form 6256, Designation of Spouse and/or Dependent Child for Health Insurance.
 See FAQ's.
-If you fail to submit the form by 12/31/2017 YOU WILL NOT RECEIVE PREMIUM CONTRIBUTIONS for your legal spouse or eligible dependents.
-If you submit the form after Jan 1, you will only receive reimbursement of premiums for the 90 days prior to the receipt of the Form 6256 in Plan Year 2018.
+If you fail to submit the form by 12/31/2018 YOU WILL NOT RECEIVE PREMIUM CONTRIBUTIONS for your legal spouse or eligible dependents.
+If you submit the form after Jan 1, you will only receive reimbursement of premiums for the 90 days prior to the receipt of the Form 6256 in Plan Year 2019.

-If you elected a LivingWell health plan for 2018, don’t forget to take your Vitality Check or online Health Assessment by July 1, 2018.
+All plans require a LivingWell Promise for 2019, don’t forget to take your Biometric Screening or online Health Assessment by July 1, 2019.
 LivingWell information.

-If you enrolled in a LivingWell Plan option for 2017 and you did not fulfill your LivingWell Promise, you will be responsible for the LivingWell fee of an additional $40.00 per month.
-If you choose a LivingWell plan for 2018, this will be paid by the retiree / planholder / beneficiary if you enroll in a LivingWell Plan for 2018.
+If you enrolled in a LivingWell Plan option for 2018 and you did not fulfill your LivingWell Promise, you will be responsible for the LivingWell fee of an additional $40.00 per month.
+This will be paid by the retiree / planholder / beneficiary if you enroll in a Kentucky Employees Health Insurance Plan (KEHP) for 2019.

 Have more questions?
 Call the KRS Call Center 502-696-8800 (Frankfort) or 1-800-928-4646 (Toll-Free)